benedikt-schesch/AST-Merging-Evaluation/README.md

 If you did the previous step make sure the virtual environemnt is activated when you use the repo (`source venv/bin/activate`)

 ### Ubuntu

+TODO: Minor: `command -v` is a more idiomatic way than `type -p` to check the existence of a program.

 ```bash
 sudo apt-get install -y jq